mdp-toolkit/mdp-docs/source/examples/gsfa/GSFA.rst

 aquired low-dimensional representaion of the original data to train typical supervised learning algortihms.

-In this tutorial we will briefly exlpain the idea behind GSFA and specify the optimization task it solves.
-Moreover, we will show the effeciency of the GSFA compared to SVM on a toy example and introduce an approach that makes classsification task more interpretable.
+In this example we will briefly exlpain the idea behind GSFA and specify the optimization task it solves.
+Moreover, we will show the effeciency of the GSFA compared to SVM on a toy dataset and introduce an approach that makes classsification task more interpretable.

 Table of Contents